-The total masses of p,p '- and o,p '-DDE in the water column of the SCB were estimated using the SPME measured concentrations and area-weighting strategy described in the Methods section.
+Water Column Mass Inventory of DDE.
+The total masses of p,p'- and o,p'-DDE in the water column of the SCB were estimated using the SPME-measured concentrations and the area weighting strategy described in the Materials and Methods section.
 This task was made difficult by the unexpectedly large number of SPME samplers lost during deployment and the additional number of recovered samplers with nondetectable DDEs.
 To overcome these issues, the concentration distribution with respect to depth was assumed uniform in two depth horizons.
-Water column concentrations in the first horizon (between 0 and 10 m from the seafloor) was expressed as the mean of the 2- and 10-m depth concentrations, or C= [C(2 m) + C(10 m))/2, where C(2 m) and C(10 m)were the measured analyte concentrations at 2 and 10 m, respectively.
-From 10 m above the seafloor to the surface, the concentration was approximated as C' = [(C(z) + C(surface)/2) where C(surface) was theanalyte concentration at 2 m below the sea surface and C(z) was the concentration at depth z.
-Assuming
+Water column concentrations in the first horizon-between 0 and 10 m (again, from the seafloor)-was expressed as the mean of the 2- and 10-m depth concentrations, or C = (C(2 m) + C(10 m))/2, where C(2 m) and C(10 m) were the measured analyte concentrations at 2 and 10 m, respectively.
+From 10 m to the surface, the concentration was approximated as C' = [(C(z) +C(surface)/2 where C(surface) was the analyte concentration at 2 m below the sea surface and C(z) was the concentration at depth z.
+Assuming AWF was the actual area of a specific sampling area in this study, the mass inventory within an area with AWF was estimated from AWF \times [10 \times C + (water column depth $-10 \times C$].